On MDS Property of g-Circulant Matrices: Preliminaries

 For $g=1$, a $g$-circulant matrix represents a circulant matrix, and for $g\equiv -1 \pmod{k}$, it takes the form of a left-circulant matrix.
 Some noteworthy properties of $g$-circulant matrices are provided in \cite{AB, D}.

 \begin{lemma} Let $A$ be $g$-circulant and $B$ $h$-circulant.
 Then $AB$ is $gh$-circulant. \end{lemma}

 \begin{lemma} $A$ is $g$-circulant if and only if $PA=AP^g$ where $P$ is the permutation matrix $P=$ circulant$(0,1,0,\hdots,0).$ \end{lemma} The classification of $g$-circulant matrices of order $k \times k$ is divided into two types depending on $\gcd(k,g).$ In this article, we only consider the case $\gcd(k,g)=1$ because, if $\gcd(k,g) >1$, $g$-circulant matrices cannot be MDS as proved in Theorem $4.1$ of \cite{TA2}.
 For the scenario where $\gcd(g,k)=1$, the inverse of a non-singular $g$-circulant matrix exhibits a specific characteristic, as proven in \cite{D}.
-This characteristic is noted in the following lemma: \begin{lemma} Let $A$ be a non-singular $g$-circulant matrix of order $k \times k$ with $\gcd(g,k)=1.$ Then $A^{-1}$ is $g^{-1}$-circulant. \end{lemma} The transpose of a g-circulant matrix exhibits similar characteristics. \begin{lemma} Let $A$ be a $g$-circulant matrix of order $k\times k$ with $\gcd(g,k)=1.$ Then $A^{T}$ is $g^{-1}$-circulant. \end{lemma}
+This characteristic is noted in the following lemma: \begin{lemma} Let $A$ be a non-singular $g$-circulant matrix of order $k \times k$ with $\gcd(g,k)=1.$ Then $A^{-1}$ is $g^{-1}$-circulant, where $g^{-1}$ denotes the multiplicative inverse of $g$ modulo $k$. \end{lemma} The transpose of a g-circulant matrix exhibits similar characteristics. \begin{lemma} Let $A$ be a $g$-circulant matrix of order $k\times k$ with $\gcd(g,k)=1.$ Then $A^{T}$ is $g^{-1}$-circulant, where $g^{-1}$ denotes the multiplicative inverse of $g$ modulo $k$. \end{lemma}

 \begin{proof} Given that $A=(a_{i,j}), 0 \leq i,j \leq k-1$ is $g$-circulant matrix, we have $A[i,j]=A[i+1,j+g]$, i.e., $a_{i,j}=a_{i+1,j+g}$ for all $0 \leq, i,j \leq k-1,$ considering subscripts modulo $k.$ Using this property, the entries of $A$ exhibit the following pattern: where subscripts are calculated modulo $k.$ Consequently, the entry at the $i$-th row and $j$-th column repeats at the $j+1$-th column when $j+lg=j+1 \pmod k.$ Since $\gcd (g,k)=1$, we have $l=g^{-1}.$ Then entries of $A^T$ are $A[j,i]$ and they satisfy $A[j,i]=A[j+1,i+g^{-1}]$ for all $0 \leq, j,i \leq k-1.$ Thus $A^{T}$ is $g^{-1}$-circulant. \end{proof} Moreover, in the case of $\gcd(g,k)=1$, the representation of $g$-circulant matrices using permutation matrices is elucidated in \cite{D} as follows: